 If you followed through the Setup Wizard, you’ve probably already added a store location.
-WordPress.com’s eCommerce plan comes with an e-commerce platform that lets you set the shipping costs for your country and for the rest of the world.
+WordPress.com’s plugin-enabled plan comes with an e-commerce platform that lets you set the shipping costs for your country and for the rest of the world.
 However, if you choose to only ship within the country then you can disable shipping costs for the rest of the world.

 Navigate to Store → Settings → Shipping to add shipping zones, shipping options, and shipping classes.

 With WordPress, you can automatically calculate taxes with just one click.
 It also gives you the option to set up tax rates manually.
-WordPress.com eCommerce plan comes with TaxJar out of the box.
+WordPress.com plugin-enabled plan comes with TaxJar out of the box.
 It’s the easiest to use online sales tax calculation and reporting engine for WooCommerce.

 You can go to Store → Settings → TaxJar to set it up.